QUIC-FL: Quick Unbiased Compression for Federated Learning: Extended Related Work

-An orthogonal proposal that works with persistent clients, which is also applicable with \alg, is to encode the difference between the current gradient and the previous one, instead of directly compressing the gradient~\cite{mishchenko2019distributed, pmlr-v139-gorbunov21a}.
-Broadly speaking, this allows a compression error that is proportional to the size of the difference and not the gradient, and can decrease the error if consecutive gradients are similar to each other.
+\paragraph{Gradient differences.} An orthogonal proposal that works with persistent clients, which is also applicable with \alg, is to encode the difference between the current vector and the previous one instead of directly compressing the vector~\cite{mishchenko2019distributed, pmlr-v139-gorbunov21a}.
+Broadly speaking, this allows a compression error proportional to the L2 norm of the difference and not the vector and can decrease the error if consecutive vectors are similar to each other.

-When running distributed learning in cluster settings, recent works show how in-network aggregation can accelerate the learning process~\cite{sapio2021scaling,lao2021atp,segal2021soar}.
-Intuitively, as switches are designed to move data at high speeds and recent advances in switch programmability enable it to easily perform simple aggregation operations like summation while processing the data.
+\paragraph{In-network aggregation.} When running distributed learning in cluster settings, recent works show how in-network aggregation can accelerate the learning process~\cite{sapio2021scaling,lao2021atp,segal2021soar,li2023thc}.
+IntSGD~\cite{mishchenko2022intsgd} is another compression scheme that allows one to aggregate the compressed integer vectors in the network.
+However, their solution may require sending $14$ bits per coordinate while we consider $1-5$ bits per coordinate in QUIC-FL.
+Intuitively, switches are designed to move data at high speeds, and recent advances in switch programmability enable them to easily perform simple {aggregation operations like summation while processing the data.} \mbox{Extending \alg to allow efficient in-network aggregation is left as future work.}

-Another line of work focuses on sparsifying the gradients before compressing them~\cite{fei2021efficient,stich2018sparsified,aji2017sparse}.
-Intuitively, in some learning settings, many of the coordinates are small. and we can improve the accuracy to bandwidth tradeoff by removing all small coordinates prior to compression.
-Another form of sparsification is random sampling, which allows us to avoid sending the coordinate indices~\cite{EDEN,konecy2017federated}.
-We note that combining such approaches with \alg is straightforward, as we can compress the non-zero entries of the sparsified vectors.
+\paragraph{Sparsification.} Another line of work focuses on sparsifying the vectors before compressing them~\cite{konecy2017federated,aji2017sparse,konevcny2018randomized,wangni2018gradient,stich2018sparsified,fei2021efficient,EDEN}.
+Intuitively, in some learning settings, many of the coordinates are small, and we can improve the accuracy to bandwidth tradeoff by removing all small coordinates prior to compression.
+Another form of sparsification is random sampling, which allows us to avoid sending the coordinate indices~\cite{konecy2017federated,EDEN}.
+We note that combining such approaches with \alg is straightforward, as we can use \alg to compress just the non-zero entries of the sparsified vectors.

-Combining several techniques, including warm-up training, gradient clipping, momentum factor masking, momentum correction, and deep gradient compression~\cite{LinHM0D18}, reports savings of two orders of magnitude in the bandwidth required for distributed learning.
-Another promising orthogonal approach is to leverage shared randomness to get the clients' compression to yield errors in opposite directions, thus making them cancel out and lowering the overall NMSE~\cite{suresh2022correlated}.
+\paragraph{Deep gradient compression.} By combining techniques like warm-up training, vector clipping, momentum factor masking, momentum correction, and deep vector compression, \cite{LinHM0D18} {reports savings of two orders of magnitude in the bandwidth required for distributed learning. }